2 shot, killed trying to rob jewelry store at Magic Mall in Orlando, police say - NewsBreak

 Related

-FORT LAUDERDALE, FLA.
-(WSVN) - The pursuit of a subject wanted in connection to a homicide in Central Florida came to a crashing end in Fort Lauderdale, leading deputies to take a man and a woman into custody.
-According to the Broward Sheriff’s Office, at around 5 p.m. on Monday,...

-2 dead in apparent murder-suicide in Deltona home, deputies say; 3 children unharmed inside
+Couple stabbed to death in Deltona while children were home, deputies say

-DELTONA, Fla. - A man and woman are dead after being stabbed inside a home in Deltona, the result of an apparent murder-suicide, according to the Volusia County Sheriff's Office.
-Three children who were home at the time were not hurt, officials said.
-According to the sheriff's office, deputies responded...
+DELTONA, Fla. — Volusia County Sheriff to hold update at noon.
+WESH 2 will stream above.
+A man and woman from Deltona were stabbed to death Monday evening in an apparent murder-suicide, according to the Volusia County sheriff's office.
+Deputies were called to a home at 2742 Gramercy Dr.,...

-Okmulgee, Oklahoma deaths: Person of interest arrested in Florida driving stolen truck, police say

-VOLUSIA COUNTY, Fla. - A person of interest in a murder investigation in Oklahoma, where four friends went missing and were later found shot and severely dismembered in a river, was found and arrested in Florida on Tuesday, police said.
-Joe Kennedy II, 62, was arrested in Daytona Beach Shores...

 Man, woman found dead in apparent murder-suicide, 3 children found in home, deputies say